frenetic-lang/frenetic/guide/07-NCFirewall.md

   else
     drop

-` r Nlet main =
 monitorTable(1, routing)
 ```

+Fill in the rest of the policy by editing [Chapter7.nc](netcore-tutorial-code/Chapter7.nc).

+#### Testing

-Save the policy to a file called `Routing.nc` and launch Frenetic in one terminal:
+Launch Frenetic in one terminal:

 ```
-$ frenetic Routing.nc
+$ frenetic Chapter7.nc
 ```

-And Mininet in the other:
+And Mininet in another:

 ```
 $ sudo mn --controller=remote --topo=single,4 --mac